yahorpaulson/yahorpaulson/README.md

 🎓 Bachelor student at **AAU Klagenfurt, Austria**
 💻 Passionate about **Software Development**, **Full-Stack Engineering**, and solving real-world problems through clean and efficient code
 🚀 Building a **cargo transport platform** for furniture moving using **Vue + TypeScript**, **Python (GraphQL)**, **PostgreSQL**, and secure **OAuth/JWT** auth
-🧠 Growing as a full-stack engineer by taking projects from idea to production
+At the same time started a hiring platform for companies and employees using React(Next.JS)+Typescript, Python (GraphQL) 🧠 Growing as a full-stack engineer by taking projects from idea to production

 ---